SnickySnacks/AutoSkillchains/README.md

     //asc autows on/off -- turns autows on or off

 AutoWS settings.
-Most settings are currently only available in settings.xml
+Most settings are currently only available in autows-default.xml.
+Create an autows-job.xml for job specific config, i.e. autows-PUP.xml

     enabled         -- autows is enabled